georgegiam/TechFreaks/README.md

 ## Databse

-To set your database follow the url http://localhost:8080/phpmyadmin/ and create your database
+To set your database follow the url http://localhost:8080/phpmyadmin/ and create your database.

 **IMPORTANT NOTE:** The name of the database should be **diet**.
 The first table should be called  **users** and the second one **messages**.